-Modifier Description Comments +w File is always writable on client +x Execute bit set on client Used for executable files. +ko Old-style keyword expansion Expands only the \$Id\$ and \$Header\$ keywords: This pair of modifiers exists primarily for backwards compatibility with versions of Perforce prior to 2000.1, and corresponds to the +k (ktext) modifier in earlier versions of Perforce. +k RCS keyword expansion Expands RCS (Revision Control System) keywords.
+Modifier Description Comments

++W File is always writable on client

++X Execute bit set on client Used for executable files.

+Modifier Description Comments

++k RCS keyword expansion Expands RCS (Revision Control System) keywords.

 RCS keywords are case-sensitive.

-When using keywords in files, a colon after the keyword (for instance, \$Id:\$ ) is optional.
+When using keywords in files, a colon after the keyword (for instance, \$Id:\$) is optional.

 UTC keywords are better suited to describe events in globally distributed installations.

+Supported keywords are as follows:

+= \$Id\$

+\$Header\$

-Supported keywords are as follows: • \$Id\$ • \$Header\$ • \$Date\$ Date of submission • \$DateUTC\$ Date of submission in UTC time zone • \$DateTime\$ Date and time of submission • \$DateTimeUTC\$ Date and time of submission in UTC time zone. • \$DateTimeTZ\$ Date and time of submission in the server's time zone, but including the actual time zone in the result.
+\$Date\$ Date of submission

+\$DateUTC\$ Date of submission in UTC time zone

+\$DateTime\$ Date and time of submission

+\$DateTimeUTC\$ Date and time of submission in UTC time zone.

+\$DateTimeTZ\$ Date and time of submission in the server's time zone, but including the actual time zone in the result.

+\$Change\$

+\$File\$

+\$Revision\$

+\$Author\$

-Modifier Description Comments • \$Change\$ • \$File\$ • \$Revision\$ • \$Author\$ +1 Exclusive open (locking) If set, only one user at a time will be able to open a file for editing.
-Useful for binary file types (such as graphics) where merging of changes from multiple authors is meaningless. +C Perforce stores the full compressed version of each file revision Default storage mechanism for binary files and newly-added text , unicode , and utf16 files larger than 10MB. +D Perforce stores deltas in RCS format Default storage mechanism for text files. +F Perforce stores full file per revision, uncompressed Useful for large binaries, or for long ASCII files that are not read by users as text, such as PostScript files. +S Only the head revision is stored Older revisions are purged from the depot upon submission of new revisions.
-Useful for executable or .obj files. +Sn Only the most recent n revisions are stored, where n is a number from 1 to 10, or 16, 32, 64, 128, 256, or 512.
-Older revisions are purged from the depot upon submission of more than n new revisions, or if you change an existing +S n file's n to a number less than its current value.
-Earlier revisions unaffected; see "Usage Notes" on page 591 for details. +m Preserve original modtime The file's timestamp on the local filesystem is preserved upon submission and restored upon sync.
-Useful for third-party DLLs in Windows environments. +Χ Archive trigger required The Perforce service runs an archive trigger to access the file.
++1 Exclusive open (locking) If set, only one user at a time will be able to open a file for editing.

+Useful for binary file types (such as graphics) where merging of changes from multiple authors is meaningless.

++C Perforce stores the full compressed version of each file revision Default storage mechanism for binary files and newly- added text , unicode , and utf16 files larger than 10MB.

++D Perforce stores deltas in RCS format Default storage mechanism for text files.

+Modifier Description Comments +F Perforce stores full file per revision, uncompressed Useful for large binaries, or for long ASCII files that are not read by users as text, such as PostScript files. +S Only the head revision is stored Older revisions are purged from the depot upon submission of new revisions.
+Useful for executable or .obj files. +S n Only the most recent n revisions are stored, where n is a number from 1 to 10, or 16, 32, 64, 128, 256, or 512.
+Older revisions are purged from the depot upon submission of more than n new revisions, or if you change an existing + S n file's n to a number less than its current value.
+Earlier revisions unaffected; see "Usage Notes" on page 553 for details. +m Preserve original modtime The file's timestamp on the local filesystem is preserved upon submission and restored upon sync.
+Useful for third-party DLLs in Windows environments. +X Archive trigger required The Perforce service runs an archive trigger to access the file.
 See the Helix Versioning Engine Administrator Guide: Fundamentals for details.